lumahealthhq/integrations-interview/README.md

 ## Deliverables

-The code should be delivered library that anyone can import and use.
+The code should be delivered as a library that anyone can import and use.
 It should contain documentation and unit tests that show your understanding of the problem.
 Once you&#39;re finished, submit a PR to this repo.